gitlabhq/gitlabhq/doc/administration/maven_packages.md

 > **Notes:**
 - [Introduced][ee-5811] in GitLab 11.3.
 - This document is about the admin guide.
-To learn how to use GitLab Maven repository from [user documentation](../user/project/maven_packages.md).
+Learn how to use GitLab Maven repository from [user documentation](../user/project/maven_packages.md).

 When enabled, every project in GitLab will have its own space to store Maven packages.